Ottawa opposes United Conservatives as interveners in Sask. carbon tax case

 The province believes its own climate change plan, which doesn’t include a carbon tax, is enough to reduce emissions.

-The federal government also said it doesn’t want the Canadian Taxpayers Federation, the Assembly of First Nations, Agricultural Producers Association of Saskatchewan (APAS) and Climate Justice Saskatoon to have standing in the case.
+The federal government also said it wants portions of submissions from the Canadian Taxpayers Federation, the Assembly of First Nations, Agricultural Producers Association of Saskatchewan and Climate Justice Saskatoon reviewed to make sure they fit the legal rules for interveners.

-Theriault said Ottawa’s position on which interveners should be allowed is based on the legal rules for intervener application in reference cases.

 Saskatchewan argues in its submission that the United Conservative Party should be granted intervener status.
 Other parties it supports are APAS, the taxpayers federation, Saskatchewan Power Corp. and SaskEnergy Inc.

-Note: Note to readers: This story has been clarified.
-A previous version said the federal government doesn’t want the Canadian Taxpayers Federation, the Assembly of First Nations, APAS and Climate Justice Saskatoon to have standing in the case.